willboka/willboka.github.io/_posts/2024-05-06-2024-04-12-finding-rce-in-access-points.md

 }
 ```

 Note that this ends up in the "if" statement.
-To inject in do_system in the else statement: change `radioid` from an empty string (null byte) to "\x01\x00".

 There is a similar vulnerability in the upgrade command: